(This post may contain affiliate links. Please read our disclosure policy for more information.)

 The Dauphin Island Campground has 150 campsites to accommodate tents and RVs (with full hookups).
 There is private beach access, a full-service camp store, and easy access to sights like the Audubon Bird Sanctuary and Fort Gaines.

-The Pelican Nest RV Resort & Campground caters to RV camping.
-This small campground is really close to some of the island’s restaurants and shops, and across the street from the beach.
-There is a pool onsite.
+The Pelican Nest RV Resort & Campground is a small campground that caters to RV camping.
+It is conveniently located close to restaurants, shops, and the beach, and there is also a pool onsite.

 Have you visited Alabama’s best beach getaway?
 Let us know your favorite things to do on Dauphin Island in the comments!